Jeremy Irons: 1980–1999: Breakthrough and film stardom

 The role which significantly raised his profile was Charles Ryder in the television adaptation of Evelyn Waugh's Brideshead Revisited (1981).
-First broadcast on ITV, the show ranks among the most successful British television dramas, with Irons receiving nominations for the British Academy Television Award, the Primetime Emmy Award, and the Golden Globe Award for Best Actor. which is frequently ranked among the greatest British television dramas as well as greatest literary adaptations.
+First broadcast on ITV, the show ranks among the most successful British television dramas, with Irons receiving nominations for the British Academy Television Award, the Primetime Emmy Award, and the Golden Globe Award for Best Actor.
 Brideshead reunited him with Anthony Andrews, with whom he had appeared in The Pallisers seven years earlier.
-Around the same time he starred in the film The French Lieutenant's Woman (also 1981) opposite Meryl Streep.
+Around the same time, he starred in the film The French Lieutenant's Woman (also 1981) opposite Meryl Streep.
 Vincent Canby of The New York Times compared him to a young Laurence Olivier writing, "Mr. Irons seems to be one of the few actors today who could be so completely convincing as the Victorian lover who thinks he's ahead of his time, being a follower of Darwin and a socially enlightened member of his privileged class, but who finds, ultimately, that he still has a long way to go."

 After these major successes, he played the leading role of an exiled Polish building contractor, working in the Twickenham area of southwest London, in Jerzy Skolimowski's independent film Moonlighting (1982).
 Irons made his film debut in Nijinsky in 1980.
 In addition, he appeared in the Cannes Palme d'Or winner The Mission in 1986 and in the dual role of twin gynecologists in David Cronenberg's Dead Ringers alongside Geneviève Bujold in 1988.
 Irons would later win Best Actor for Dead Ringers from the New York Film Critics Circle that year.
 On 23 March 1991, he hosted Saturday Night Live on NBC in the US, and appeared as Sherlock Holmes in the Sherlock Holmes' Surprise Party sketch.
 In 1985, Irons directed a music video for Carly Simon and her heavily promoted single, "Tired of Being Blonde", and in 1994, he had a cameo role in the video for Elastica's hit single "Connection".